 The Zephyr valve is a one-way valve designed to reduce hyperinflation.
 The valve blocks airflow to the diseased region of the lung to allow the healthy region to expand and function more efficiently, resulting in improved breathing and quality of life.

-During the 60-minute procedure, 3-5 Zephyr valves are placed in airways leading to the diseased region of the lung.
+During an approximate 60-minute procedure, 3-5 Zephyr valves are placed in airways leading to the diseased region of the lung.
 The valves block air from entering the diseased region and allow trapped air and fluids to escape.
 The goal is to reduce the volume of the diseased region so that the healthy region can function more efficiently.

 Zephyr valves have been clinically documented to improve patient outcomes.
 This may include significant improvements in lung function, exercise tolerance and quality of life metrics, as well as long-term survival benefits for severe emphysema patients.
 With over a decade of clinical experience, Zephyr valves significantly improve the lives of patients who undergo treatment.